Health Policy Immersion Program

 To be eligible to participate in this program, you must meet the following criteria:

-• If accepted, commit to upholding TWC’s Seminar and Short-Term Policies (including the Student Code of Conduct) before and during the program experience.
+- If accepted, commit to upholding TWC’s Seminar and Short-Term Policies (including the Student Code of Conduct) before and during their program experience.

 Dates and Deadlines